freeCodeCamp/guide/pages/docs/certificates-guide/sort-arrays-with-sort/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Sort Arrays with Sort"
+title: "Sort Arrays with Sort"
+parent: "certificates-guide"
 ---

 You can use the method sort to easily sort the values in the array alphabetically or numerically